 Even as recently as 2008, the George W. Bush administration issued sweeping regulations to give health-care workers the right to refuse to take part in any procedure that “violates” their religious beliefs.
 The Obama administration moved to reverse this policy in February (making it explicit that contraception is not covered by conscience provisions), but 47 states and the District of Columbia now allow individuals or entities to refuse women reproductive health services, information or referrals.

 You don’t have to be a Catholic to end up at a Catholic hospital that refuses you lifesaving care.
 A Catholic facility might be the only one in your area, and when you expect treatment you may get dogma instead.“Religion in America should mean that the church runs the church,” says Barry Lynn, the executive director of Washington, D.C.-based Americans United for Separation of Church and State.
 “It shouldn’t mean the bishops are running your reproductive life.”

 Photo of St. Joseph’s Hospital and Medical Center in Phoenix by Serwaa Adu-Tutu.

-Article reprinted from the Spring 2011 issue of Ms. To have this issue delivered straight to your door, join the Ms. community.
+Excerpted from the Spring 2011 issue of Ms. To read the full story and have this issue delivered straight to your door, join the Ms. community.

 Comments on this piece?
 We want to hear them!
 Send to [email protected] To have your letter considered for publication, please include your city and state.